Crane and rigging accidents, dangerous work in offshore drilling

 Offshore drilling companies often fight hard to work around these maritime laws.
 As important as it is to stay safe in these dangerous work environments, it is equally important to find somebody willing to fight for you if you are injured.

-To find out if you are able to claim compensation from either the Jones Act or Longshore and Harbor Workers Compensation Act, you can contact the Hood National Law Group at 1-800-214-1010.
+To find out if you are able to claim compensation from either the Jones Act or Longshore and Harbor Workers Compensation Act, you can contact National Injury Help at 1-800-214-1010.

 Source: OSHA Standards